3 simple steps to lose weight as fast as possible. Read now

 Researchers at the University of California in San Diego suggest eating more sources of alkaline-producing foods, such as fruits and vegetables, at a 3-to-1 ratio.

-The pH of food before you eat it is less important than the amount of acid or alkaline produced with the digestion and metabolism of that food.
+The pH of food before you eat it is less important than the amount of acid or alkaline produced during digestion and metabolism of that food.

-While rare, the urine’s pH can be too alkaline.
-However, in the United States, too much acid tends to be a more common problem.
+While rare, urine pH can be too alkaline.
+However, in the United States, excess acid tends to be a more common problem.
 This is because the average diet contains more animal protein and grains but not enough fruits and vegetables.

 Higher rates of prescription drug use also contribute to the problem.